A Comprehensive Guide to Year-End Giving

 No matter what else you do, your organization’s website should clearly display your year-end fundraising campaign.
 There should be no question when someone visits your homepage that you have a campaign in progress, and within a few seconds, you should be able to determine the campaign theme, goal, and how to support it.

-Even if you are sending visitors off to social media or a third-party fundraising site, it’s important that your website introduce potential donors to your campaign quickly and efficiently.
+Even if you are sending visitors off to social media or a third-party fundraising site, it’s important that your website introduces potential donors to your campaign quickly and efficiently.
 Here are some ways to do so:

 Homepage